juseljuk/IBM-DBA-VA-BAW-RPA/README.md

 ## Putting it all together!
 - [LAB 5: Our system in action](./5-Final)

-If you manage to finish the labs 1 to 4, ask your instructor to help you to run the hole solution together!
+If you manage to finish the labs 1 to 4, you can test and run the hole solution together!